content-development-2022/Java-FSD-Angular-SQL-AWS-V1.0/git/git-initializing-and-pushing-repository.md

 **Step 3:**

--   Rename the master branch of local repo to main
+-   Rename the master branch of local repo to main.
+This has to be done in newer versions of git.

     **Synatax:** git branch -m main